WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Common Position Feedback Methods

-– Potentiometers, encoders, or analog transmitters that provide continuous position feedback.
+· Position sensors: Potentiometers, encoders, or analog transmitters providing continuous position feedback.

-– SCADA, DCS, or PLC screens showing the commanded position versus actual position.
+· Control system status: SCADA, DCS, or PLC screens showing commanded vs actual position.

 For safety-critical applications, never rely on a single indicator.
 Cross-check mechanical indicators, electrical feedback, and process variables such as flow, pressure, or tank level.